Seetharamks99/Seetharamks99.github.io/_pages/about.md

 ---

-I am Seetharam, a recent graduate from [Virginia Tech](https://www.vt.edu/){: .btn .btn--primary}.
+I am Seetharam, a recent graduate from [Virginia Tech](https://www.vt.edu/).
 At Virginia tech, I obtained my Master of Science in Mechanical Engineering, with a thesis option.
 Prior to this, I was a student at [National Institute of Technology](https://www.nitt.edu/), Trichy shortly known as NIT Trichy, one of the top 10 engineering schools in India.

 ## Experience